 Purified water and distilled water are two of the most commonly used types of water in humidifiers.
 Although both types of water have been treated to remove impurities, there are some key differences between the two.

-Purified water is water that has been treated to remove impurities and bacteria, while distilled water is water that has been boiled to create steam, which is then condensed back into the water.
+Purified water is treated to remove impurities and bacteria, while distilled water is created by boiling water to produce steam and then condensing it.

 This process removes impurities, minerals, and dissolved solids, making it pure water.